Commercial Rents Services Price Index (CRSPI)

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Collected data are converted to price indexes and data are released as such, so that it is not possible to identify the suppliers of raw prices.

 Revisions and seasonal adjustment

 Data for the most recent quarter are preliminary.
 The previous quarter of the series is subject to revision.
-The series is also subject to an annual revision released with second quarter data of the following reference year.
 The index is not seasonally adjusted.

 The survey uses a methodology designed to control for errors and reduce their potential effects on estimates.
 However, the survey results remain subject to both sampling and non-sampling error.

 Sampling error results when observations are made only on a sample and not on the entire population.
 All other errors arising from the various phases of a survey are referred to as non-sampling errors.